Stevie Nicks: Solo career

-Nicks wrote and recorded demos for a solo project during Tusk sessions in 1979 and the Tusk world tour of 1979–80.
+Nicks wrote and recorded demonstrations for a solo project during Tusk sessions in 1979 and the Tusk world tour of 1979–80.
 Nicks, Danny Goldberg, and Paul Fishkin founded Modern Records to record and release Nicks's material.

 Nicks's first solo album, Bella Donna, was released on July 27, 1981, to critical and commercial acclaim, reaching number one on the Billboard 200 chart, with four singles making the Billboard Hot 100, and Rolling Stone deeming her "the Reigning Queen of Rock and Roll".

 The day that Bella Donna reached number one on the Billboard 200, Nicks was told that her friend Robin Anderson had leukemia.
 Anderson was pregnant at the time and given only three months to live.
 She gave birth to a son, appointing Nicks as the child's godmother.
 "I never got to enjoy Bella Donna at all because my friend was dying.
 Something went out that day; something left."
 Following Robin's death in 1982, Nicks married Robin's widower, Kim Anderson, believing that Robin would want her to care for the baby.
 "We were all in such insane grief, just completely deranged," she told the Telegraph in 2007.
 They divorced three months later.

 Bella Donna introduced Nicks's permanent back-up singers, Sharon Celani and Lori Perry (now Nicks after marrying Stevie's brother Christopher), who have contributed vocals to all of Nicks's solo albums since then.
 In November 1981, Nicks embarked on her White Winged Dove tour, which she had to cut short to record Mirage.

 Nicks released her second solo album, The Wild Heart, on June 10, 1983.
 The album went double platinum, reached number five on the Billboard 200 albums chart, and featured three hit singles.
 It also introduced songwriter and performer Sandy Stewart as co-writer and vocalist.

 Nicks performed at the second US Festival at Glen Helen Regional Park in San Bernardino, California, and later toured the U.S. from June 1983 to November 1983.
 Nicks appeared on Saturday Night Live in December 1983, performing "Stand Back" and "Nightbird".

 Following the tour for The Wild Heart, Nicks commenced work on her third solo album.
 Originally titled Mirror Mirror, Nicks recorded songs for the album during 1984.
 However, Nicks was unhappy with the album, and opted to record a new batch of songs in 1985.
 Rock a Little, as it was retitled, was released November 18, 1985, to commercial success, supported by three successful singles.
 Nicks toured for Rock a Little until October 1986, and performed with Bob Dylan and Tom Petty and the Heartbreakers during their tour in Australia.